apefind/zcln/README.rst

    zig build-exe clnup.zig -O ReleaseSafe

-   # or run directly with zig
+   # or
-   zig run clnup.zig -- -file .clnup -dry-run
+   zig run clnup.zig -- -r -a print

 License
 -------

-MIT License (or specify your own).
+MIT License (or your chosen license).
-This project is open source and uses no external dependencies.
+No external dependencies.